sahilsahu4102/EcoTrace-Risk-Engine/README.md

 ## 🚀 Core Features

 ### Multi-Source Risk Engine
 Calculates a unified deforestation risk score (0-100) based on intrinsic commodity risk and regional vulnerability.
 We track 15 key commodities and 40+ high-risk countries.
+Users can input product categories (e.g., palm oil, soy), and the system maps them to high-risk supply chains using Trase and GFW datasets.

 ### LLM-Powered CSR Extraction
 Large Language Models read and extract entity data (commodities and sourcing regions) from unstructured Corporate Sustainability (CSR) and ESG pages, turning corporate PR into structured data.